Find out more about our COVID-19 response and supports for residents and businesses.

 A temporary detour using Naughton Avenue is the safest and most effective way to minimize disruption to Deep Cove residents and businesses throughout construction.
 By temporarily opening Naughton Avenue, we can:

 - avoid single lane alternating traffic through the work zone, which would result in heavy delays exiting Deep Cove during the busy summer season

 - avoid a circuitous detour through the surrounding neighbourhood and elementary school

 - improve the safety and performance of the Panorama/Gallant intersection by streamlining traffic

 - ensure emergency response vehicles have direct access into and out of Deep Cove

-Other construction detour options were evaluated to preserve the efficient flow of traffic into, out of, and within Deep Cove during the storm sewer project including:
+Other construction detour options were evaluated to preserve the safe and efficient flow of pedestrians, transit, and traffic into, out of, and within Deep Cove during the storm sewer project including: